GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
 The System Interface Definition Viewpoint captures system wide concepts defining interfaces.
-It allows to adopt long-lived standards and to harmonize the interface definitions to improve interchangeability, interoperability, and portability.
+It allows to adopt long-lived standards and to harmonize conceptual interface definitions to improve interchangeability, interoperability, and portability.

-A block definition diagram (BDD) featuring System Interface blocks with ports, and flow properties.
+A block definition diagram (BDD) featuring Conceptual Interface blocks with ports, and flow properties.
-A tabular format listing System Interface blocks, their ports, and flow properties.
+A tabular format listing Conceptual Interface blocks, their ports, and flow properties.

 ## SAF_SFV06a_View